pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 The `Jenkinksfile` script is the entry point for Jenkins.
 This loads the required versions of libraries, calls the build scripts, and notifies GitHub of the build's status.

+The `Jenkinsfile` can be used to declare pipeline parameters, rather than needing to set them in the GUI.
+Be aware that these parameters will _not_ be set the first time you run the Jenkinsfile.
+However, the pipeline parameters will have been updated for the next time the pipeline is run.
+This moves more of the pipeline definition into code rather than in the GUI.

 There are two build scripts, one written in Bash and one in PowerShell.
 The scripts are named `build.<sh/ps1>` and have a similar API.